wdblair/ats-pilot/README.md

 The shell script starts the aircraft at a few thousand feet so you don't have to worry about lift off.
-Just start the engine by pressing "s" and then adjusting the throttle with Page Up.
+Just start the engine by pressing "s" and then adjusting the throttle with Page Up/Page Down.
 You can press "Tab" to adjust the controls so that your mouse will control the elevators, ailerons, and rudders.

 ## Control Laws